-The Audit Committee ("AuditCom") shall be established to enhance the Board's oversight capability over (i) the Corporation's financial reporting, internal control system, internal and external audit processes, and compliance with applicable laws and regulations, (ii) the Corporation's ERM system to ensure its functionality and effectiveness, (iii) all material RPTs of the Corporation, and (iv) the Corporation's compliance with and proper observance of corporate governance principles, practices and responsibilities.
+The Audit Committee ("AuditCom") shall be established to enhance the Board's oversight capability over (i) the Corporation's financial reporting, internal control system, internal and external audit processes, and compliance with applicable laws and regulations, (ii) the Corporation's ERM system to ensure its functionality and effectiveness, and (iii) all material RPTs of the Corporation.

-The AuditCom shall be composed of four (4) members of the Board, with at least three (3) appropriately qualified NEDs, the majority of whom, including the Chairman of said committee, shall be independent.
+The AuditCom shall be composed of four (4) members, at least two (2) of whom shall be IDs.
 The members of the AuditCom shall have relevant background, knowledge, skills and/or experience in the areas of accounting, auditing and finance, risk and risk management, and corporate governance.
+At least one (1) member of the Audit Committee must have relevant thorough knowledge and experience on risk and risk management.

 The Chairman of the AuditCom shall be an independent director and shall not be the Chairman of the Board or the Chairman of any of the other Board committees.
-The AuditCom shall meet at least once every three (3) months, and shall have the following duties and responsibilities:
+The AuditCom shall meet at such times and places as it considers appropriate, but not less than once every quarter.
+It shall have the following duties and responsibilities: